 In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

-If a class implements all the methods of the interface, we say that the class implements or fulfills that interface (if there is even one method that the class does not have, then it does not implement the interface).
+If a class implements all the methods of the interface, we say that the class implements or fulfills that interface (if there is even one method the class doesn’t have, it does not implement the interface).

 Interfaces define a set of functionalities without specifying how they should be implemented.
 They only declare the method signatures, leaving their implementation to the classes.

-In this way, interfaces provide a very high level of abstraction, as they allow defining what a class can do, without defining how they do it at all.
+In this way, interfaces provide a very high level of abstraction, as they allow defining what a class can do, without going into how it does it at all.

-Since they are one of the most important points of object-oriented programming, the highest expression of Polymorphism, a better invention than donuts, and at the same time one of the concepts that are hardest to understand, here comes a daily example! 👇
+As they are one of the most important points in object-oriented programming, the ultimate expression of Polymorphism, a better invention than donuts, and at the same time one of the hardest concepts to understand, here comes a daily example! 👇

-Imagine that tomorrow you have to make a very important trip.
+Imagine you have a very important trip tomorrow.
 You know how to drive, but you don’t have a car.
-But that’s okay, your boss tells you:
+But it’s okay, your boss tells you:

-You go to sleep more peacefully.
+You go to sleep more relaxed.
 But suddenly you think “wait a minute… did he say a vehicle?
 What vehicle?
-Is he going to leave me a helicopter?
-Or a submarine??!”
+He’s not going to leave me a helicopter, is he?
+Or a submarine?!”

-Sure, because you know how to drive cars.
-But you have no idea how to drive helicopters, submarines, or ostriches.
+Of course, because you know how to drive cars.
+But you have no idea how to drive helicopters, or submarines, or ostriches.

-The problem is that your boss told you he would leave an object at the door, but you have no idea if you’ll know how to use it.
-Well, your methods have the same issue with your objects.
+The problem is that your boss told you he would leave an object at your door, but you have no idea if you’ll know how to use it.
+Well, the same thing happens to your methods with your objects.

-But another way to do it is if your boss tells you:
+But another way to do it is if your boss says:

-- Tomorrow I’m going to leave you something with pedals and a steering wheel that can be driven.
+- Tomorrow I’m going to leave you a thing with pedals and a steering wheel that can be driven

-Alright, you really should start looking for another job because your boss is very strange.
-But still, you sleep peacefully.
+Okay, you should really start looking for another job because your boss is very weird.
+But, you still sleep peacefully.
 Because he’s going to leave you something that can be driven.
 And you (again) know how to drive.

-(Yes, I have been repetitive with “you know how to drive”.
+(yes, I’ve been annoying about you know how to drive.
 We’ll see why in the next section 👇)

-Let’s see if we can translate what we explained earlier into programming terms.
+Let’s see if we can translate what we explained before into the programming equivalent.
 What we were saying is that you are a Driver.
 And drivers have a method that allows them to Drive(...).

 class Driver